 Herbs

-Cat’s Claw is often combined with other ‘immune’ herbs with similar healing properties, such as the Echinacea.
+Cat’s Claw is often combined with other ‘immune’ herbs with similar healing properties, such as Echinacea.
 It is made from the vine’s bark, which must be at least eight years old.

 Maintain a Healthy Gut